[James McGill statue] [Arts building] [tree in flower]

 Assignments:

-When an assignment is due on a certain date, that means that, if it is emailed to the TA before midnight of that day, it is considered to be on time.
+When an assignment is due on a certain date, that means that, if it is submitted on myCourses before midnight of that day, it is considered to be on time.

 The first assignment, dated September 22, can be found by following this link.
 It is due on Tuesday September 30.